Duke Zhuang of Zheng: Early life and rule

-However word then came that Duan had fallen to the forces of Zheng, much to everyone's surprise.
-Duke Zheng already knew that a revolt was imminent, so he set up a trap; which both his mother and brother fell into.
-Seeing his demoralized forces melt away and with nowhere to run, Gongshu Duan committed suicide.
-Upon hearing this, Zheng rushed to see his brother's corpse; weeping greatly, he said to him, "Gongshu Duan, you knew that your older brother would always forgive you; why has it come to this?"

-Of course, in real life Zheng was nowhere near as compassionate: he only did it for show.
-The next act he did after pacifying the rebellion was putting his mother under strict confinement, telling her that "We will meet again under the ground!".
-But when public opinion began to turn against him as a result of this, he soon dug a tunnel linking his and his mother's palaces, and there they met, burying the hatchet altogether.
+Seeing his demoralised forces melt away and with nowhere to run, Gongshu committed suicide.
+Upon hearing this, Zhuang rushed to see his brother's corpse; weeping greatly, he said to him, "Gongshu, you knew that your older brother would always forgive you; why has it come to this?"
+After pacifying the rebellion Zhuang put his mother under strict confinement, telling her that "We will meet again under the ground!".
+But when public opinion began to turn against him as a result of this, he soon dug a tunnel linking his and his mother's palaces, and there they met and 'buried the hatchet' regarding their past actions.

-He was appointed Left Advisor by King Ping of Zhou.
-After King Ping's death, the following king, King Huan, removed him from office.
-In return for this slight, Duke Zhuang refused to go to the capital to meet with King Huan.
+Duke Zuang was appointed Left Advisor by King Ping of Zhou.
+After King Ping's death, the following king, King Huan, removed Zuang from office.
+In response to this slight, Duke Zhuang refused to go to the capital to meet with King Huan.
 King Huan then led a coalition in 707 BC against Duke Zhuang, which culminated in a Zheng victory at the Battle of Xuge.
 Duke Zhuang's army humiliated the king, defeating the king's army and inflicting an arrow wound on King Huan's shoulder, and further diminishing the prestige of the Zhou royal house.
-After his death, his sons fought a protracted war of succession (701–680 BCE) over the leadership of Zheng.
+After Zhuang's death in 701 BC, his sons fought a protracted war of succession (701–680 BC) over the leadership of Zheng.